5 Best TV Shows Based On Video Games To Binge-Watch Right Now

 — The Last of Us (@TheLastofUsHBO) January 16, 2023

-Many fans and critics were pleasantly surprised by the HBO Max series, given that video game adaptions have notoriously been lacklustre (we are being polite) so far.
-However, we’d be remiss if we didn’t mention that there have been a few exceptions that have done (or at least attempted to) do justice to their source material.
+Many fans and critics were pleasantly surprised by the HBO Max series, given that video game adaptations have notoriously been lacklustre (we are being polite) so far.
+However, we’d be remiss if we didn’t mention that there have been a few exceptions that have done (or at least attempted to do) justice to their source material.
 And so on that note, here are five of the best tv series based on video games that you can binge-watch right now.

 ‘The Last of Us’ and other video game-based TV shows you can stream right now